 Can a pacifier affect breastfeeding?

 A pacifier may not affect breastfeeding, particularly if breastfeeding is well established before it is introduced.
-But sometimes using a pacifier can affect the way a baby attaches to the breast (latches) or how often they breastfeed which can affect a mother’s milk supply and baby’s weight gain.
-Ten things to consider:
+Sometimes however using a pacifier can affect the way a baby attaches to the breast (latches) or how often they breastfeed which can affect a mother’s milk supply and baby’s weight gain.
+Ten things to consider include:

 #1 Missed hunger cues